Thermalization in 2D critical quench and UV/IR mixing: Critical quench of a scalar field: general strategy

 \subsection{The propagator}

 Using the defining property of the in-vacuum $|0, in \ran$, and the mode expansion of $\phi(x,t)$ in terms of the in-modes, it is easy to derive the following basic two-point function

 In the second step we have used the relation \eq{uin-uout} between the `in' and `out' modes.
-Using \eq{gamma-k} and \eq{asq-bsq}, we can find
+Interestingly the particular combination of Bogoliubov coefficients appearing above can be written entirely in terms of $\g(k)$ (by using \eq{gamma-k} and \eq{asq-bsq}):

-The propagator \eq{phi-phi} has recently appeared in \cite{Das:2015jka} who used it to study the relation between smooth fast quenches and instantaneous quenches.
-Related expressions, in a somewhat different form, have appeared in \cite{Sotiriadis:2010si}.\\ Using the relation \eq{gamma-k} to relate $\g(k)$ to the reflection coefficient $r^*(k)$ (see Appendix \ref{app:schro}), we find that the above propagator can be expressed in terms of the solution of the auxiliary potential scattering problem.
-In Section \ref{sec:exact} we will determine this propagator exactly for a specific quench protocol.
+The propagator \eq{phi-phi} has recently appeared in \cite{Das:2015jka} where it is used to study the relation between smooth fast quenches and instantaneous quenches.
+Related expressions, in a somewhat different form, have appeared in \cite{Sotiriadis:2010si}.\\ In Section \ref{sec:exact-gr} we will determine this propagator exactly for a specific quench protocol.